Testing Monotonicity of Mean Potential Outcomes in a Continuous Treatment with High-Dimensional Data: Monotonicity of Continuous Treatment Effect

 \begin{assumption} $Y(t)\perp T \mid X$ for all $t\in \mathcal{T}$. \end{assumption}

 Assumption~\ref{assu: unconfoundedness} is a commonly invoked identifying assumption based on observational data, also known as conditional independence and selection on observables.
 It assumes that conditional on observables $X$, $T$ is as good as randomly assigned, or conditionally exogenous.
-We then have the following lemma concerning the identification of $\int_{t}^{t+q^{-1}} \mu(\tilde{t})\cdot h(\tilde{t}) d\tilde{t}$.
+The observed outcome $Y$ satisfies that $Y=Y(T)$.
+We then have the following lemma concerning the identification of $\int_{t}^{t+q^{-1}} \mu(s)\cdot h(s) ds$.
+Let $p(t,x)=f_{T|X}(t|x)$ be the generalized propensity score, which is the conditional density of the treatment given the covariates and $p(t,x)>0$ for all $t$ and $x$.

 \begin{lemma} Suppose Assumption \ref{assu: unconfoundedness} holds.
 Let $h(t)>0$ for all $t$ be a known weight function such that $\int_{0}^1h(t)dt<\infty$.
 Then for $r>0$,

 \end{lemma}